What We Do

 Use of wood in construction and green public procurement

-• Workshop on fire regulation in wooden building on 3 December 2023
+• Workshop on fire regulation in wooden building on 3 December 2023 (read the technical brief)

 Image